 - (g) the applicant, who is issued with a return decision in accordance with Article [...]8 of Directive 2008/115/EC, makes an application only after seven working days from the date on which the applicant receives the return decision and provided that he or she had been informed of the consequences of not making an application within that time-limit and that no new relevant elements have arisen since the end of that period. - 1aa.
-The determining authority shall reject an application as inadmissible where any of the following grounds applies: - (a) a subsequent application where no new relevant elements as referred to in Article 42 (2) and (3a) relating to the examination of whether the applicant qualifies as a beneficiary of international protection in accordance with Regulation (EU) No XXX/XXX [(Qualification Regulation)] or relating to the inadmissibility ground previously applied, have arisen or have been presented by the applicant; - [...] (b) the applicant was born after a Member State other than the Member State examining his or her application has granted his or her parents international protection; - [(c) a Member State other than the Member State examining the application has granted the applicant international protection.] - 2. [...] - 3. [...] - 4. [...] - 5. [...]
+The determining authority shall reject an application as inadmissible where any of the following grounds applies: - (a) the application is a subsequent application where no new relevant elements as referred to in Article 42 (2) and (3a) relating to the examination of whether the applicant qualifies as a beneficiary of international protection in accordance with Regulation (EU) No XXX/XXX [(Qualification Regulation)] or relating to the inadmissibility ground previously applied, have arisen or have been presented by the applicant;

+- (b) a Member State other than the Member State examining the application has granted the applicant international protection.

+- 2. [...]

+- 3. [...]

+- 4. [...]

+- 5. [...]